-Hiring developers can be a nightmare.
+Hiring developers can be a nightmare for your next Digital Product.
 There.
 I said it.

 Do you contract someone in at a higher rate, but have the flexibility to get rid of them should your circumstances change?